goruck/all/README.md

 These GPIOs need to be in a safe state after power on and boot up.
 Per the Broadcom BCM2835 ARM Peripherals document, these GPIOs are configured as inputs at reset and the kernel doesn't change that during boot, so they won't cause any the keybus serial data line to be pulled down before the application code initializes them.
 BRCM GPIO16 is pulled down by a 10 KΩ resistor in the interface unit so that when its configured as an input, it won't float high.
 The BRCM GPIO16 was selected for the active high signal that drives the keybus data line since that GPIO has the option of being driven low from an external pull down.
 Other GPIOs have optional pull-ups.
 Even though the pull resistors are disabled by default, this removes the possibility of contention if software somehow enabled the pull resistors by mistake.

-I added the code below to /etc/rc.local so that the application code would automatically run after powering on the Pi.
+The code below was added to /etc/rc.local so that the application code would automatically run after powering on the Pi.

 ```bash
 /home/pi/all/rpi/kprw-server > /dev/null &